sukanyaghosh74/apple-calendar/README.md

 # Apple Calendar Integration Web App

-> **A minimal, beautiful web app that connects to a user’s Apple Calendar (iCloud) via CalDAV, allowing iCloud login with an app-specific password and displaying the next 7 days of events.**
+> **A minimal, beautiful web app that connects to a user's Apple Calendar (iCloud) via CalDAV, allowing iCloud login with an app-specific password and displaying the next 7 days of events.**

 ---